Our Present: Healing

 Heaving for breath.
 Trembling.
 Knotted.

-Tukayo turned me around, pulled.
+Tukayo turned me around–slapped.

-Held ‘n hugged; risked contamination
+Held hard; risked contamination

 as the slugs of tar enveloped us.

-Slinkering, sliming, strangling.
+Slithering, sliming, strangling.

-We convulsed.
+We choked ‘n convulsed.

 If we really want to love,